ZGG2016/hadoop-website/General/Cluster Setup.md

 ## 5、Monitoring Health of NodeManagers

-<font color="grey">Hadoop provides a mechanism by which administrators can configure the NodeManager to run an administrator supplied script periodically to determine if a node is healthy or not.</font>
+> Hadoop provides a mechanism by which administrators can configure the NodeManager to run an administrator supplied script periodically to determine if a node is healthy or not.

-<font color="grey">Administrators can determine if the node is in a healthy state by performing any checks of their choice in the script.
+> Administrators can determine if the node is in a healthy state by performing any checks of their choice in the script.
 If the script detects the node to be in an unhealthy state, it must print a line to standard output beginning with the string ERROR.
 The NodeManager spawns the script periodically and checks its output.
 If the script’s output contains the string ERROR, as described above, the node’s status is reported as unhealthy and the node is black-listed by the ResourceManager.
 No further tasks will be assigned to this node.
 However, the NodeManager continues to run the script, so that if the node becomes healthy again, it will be removed from the blacklisted nodes on the ResourceManager automatically.
 The node’s health along with the output of the script, if it is unhealthy, is available to the administrator in the ResourceManager web interface.
-The time since the node was healthy is also displayed on the web interface.</font>
+The time since the node was healthy is also displayed on the web interface.

 Hadoop 提供了一种机制，**管理员可以通过该机制配置 NodeManager，以周期性地运行管理员的脚本，以确定节点是否健康**。